I didn’t learn about Black history at school – but all children should | DJ Spoony

 It’s amazing that so many schools are committed to this national celebration of BHM, but the absence of Black history in the curriculum year-round and across all subjects is a big problem.

-I went to a diverse secondary school, Highbury Grove in North London, which produced a few household names.
+I went to a diverse secondary school, Highbury Grove in north London, which produced a few household names.
 My year alone turned out 2002 world snooker champion Peter Ebdon, national treasure Jay Blades fromThe Repair Shop, and yours truly.
 Three very different careers, I’d say.

 I’d love to have been immersed in Black history there, but no. Family and community were the main sources of information and empowerment for me and other Black students, teaching us about the achievements of our ancestors who played a major role in making the UK what it is today.